Cologne exceeds key coronavirus threshold, joining Berlin and Frankfurt | DW | 10.10.2020

 Read more: Berlin and Frankfurt both hit German coronavirus risk threshold

-"We are in a serious phase of the pandemic," Mayor Henriette Reker wrote on Twitter on Friday, before Cologne exceeded the threshold, warning that more measures may come.
+"We are in a serious phase of the pandemic," Mayor Henriette Reker wrote on Twitter on Friday, hours before Cologne exceeded the threshold, warning that more measures may soon be necessary.

+The rate of 50 infections per 100,000 in seven days is how Germany determines which foreign cities, regions and countries are added to the list of "risk zones."
+Travel to Germany from a risk zone necessitates people to quarantine until they can provide a negative test result.

+As things stand, each German state can decide what the high rates mean for domestic travel.
+The northern state of Schleswig-Holstein brought in a requirement for travelers from Berlin to test negative or quarantine when the capital exceeded the threshold earlier in the week.

 Cases rising across Germany

-Cases across Germany have risen dramatically this week, going from 2,828 new daily cases on Wednesday to 4,516 on Friday.
+Infection rates across Germany have risen dramatically this week, going from 2,828 new reported daily cases on Wednesday to 4,516 on Friday.

-At least three German cities have now exceeded the threshold, including Frankfurt and Berlin.

 Cologne is the heart of Germany's Carnival, which normally kicks off on November 11 before the main event in February.
 The new number of cases may dash carnival-lovers' hopes that the annual festival can take place in some form this year.